up42/docs/source/getting-started/first-custom-block.rst

     # As an example: make push UID=63uayd50-z2h1-3461-38zq-1739481rjwia

-**Success!** The `sharpening` example custom block will now appear in the `UP42 custom-blocks menu <https://console.up42.com/custom-blocks>`_ menu and can be selected under the *Custom blocks* tab when building a workflow.
+**Success!** The `Sharpening Filter` example block will now appear in the `UP42 custom-blocks menu <https://console.up42.com/custom-blocks>`_ menu and can be selected under the *Custom blocks* tab when building a workflow.

-You can find more advanced instructions on custom block development & publishing in chapter :ref:`developing a custom processing block section <custom-processing-block-dev>`.
+You can find more advanced instructions on custom block development & publishing in the later section :ref:`developing a custom processing block <custom-processing-block-dev>`.